bmateus/Superhack2023/README.md

 The contracts are deployed on Optimism Goerli https://goerli-optimism.etherscan.io/address/0xa1cf3f1329f74b289bace14a08e5d7ca2eda1d35

-You can try it ot for yourself here: https://splatterparty.vercel.app/
+You can try it out here:
+https://splatterparty.vercel.app/